-It is easy to let our thoughts roll off the tongue as we parent our children—especially when they misbehave or push our buttons.
+It is easy to let our thoughts roll off the tongue as we parent our children — especially when they misbehave or push our buttons.
 All too often, we react to our children’s behavior with phrases that are unhelpful and sometimes even harmful.
-I know when I do this, I immediately regret it.
+I know the times I’ve done this I immediately regret it.

 We don’t mean for our words to be discouraging or hurtful.
-We are just exasperated, worn out, and likely at our wit’s end with parenthood.
-But it’s best if we learn what to stay away from rather than discover it after the damage has been done.
-So here are 5 things you should never say to your child and what’s really at the root of your words.
+We are just exasperated, worn out, and likely at our wits-end with parenthood.
+But it’s best if we know what to stay away from rather than discover it after the damage has been done.
+So here are five things you should never say to your child and what’s really at the root of your words.

 “Why would you do that?”

 Instead, we should strive to use simple phrases to identify the behavior and explain why it is unwelcome.
-For example, “I see you dumped all your goldfish in the toilet.
+For example, “I see you dumped all of your goldfish in the toilet.
 Unfortunately, that is not where the goldfish like to be and now we can’t enjoy them as a yummy snack.
-Next time, you should keep them in your bowl so you can eat them instead.”
+Maybe next time you should keep them in your bowl so you can eat them instead.”

 As hard as this is to admit, our children are not responsible for our actions or feelings.

-If you find yourself saying this when your kiddo has an abnormal amount of energy, try saying something like, “Wow, you have a ton of energy right now!
-Unfortunately, Mommy does not have quite as much as you do.
-Why don’t we take some time to settle down by reading a book together?
-Then we can play.”
+If you find yourself saying this when you kiddo has an abnormal amount of energy, try saying something like, “Wow, you have a ton of energy right now!
+Unfortunately, mommy does not have quite as much as you do.
+Why don’t we take some time to settle down by reading a book together then we can play?”

 “You have been so bad all day!”

-Characterizing a child as “bad” is never productive or healthy.
+Characterizing our child’s overall behavior as “bad” is never productive or healthy.
 Even if it seems like they have been misbehaving every second of the day, this is probably not entirely true.
-For example, if your child shared his or her toys with a friend during a morning play date, you would not want to group this positive behavior in with “bad” behavior by offering a blanket statement like this.
+For example, if your child shared his toys with his friend during a morning play date, you would not want to group this positive behavior in with “bad” behavior by offering a blanket statement like this.
 The root of a phrase like this is shaming.

 Instead, avoid exaggerating and try using specific phrases that are less accusatory.
 For example, “You seemed to have difficulty following instructions this afternoon.
 I think we should go over the rules we have for lunchtime.”

 If we want to let our child know that we like something he or she does, we should say just that.
-An example looks like this: “I really like when you eat your vegetables at dinner!
-Did you know vegetables help you grow big and strong?”
+An example of this looks like, “I really like when you eat your vegetables for dinner!
+Did you know vegetables help make you grow big and strong?”

 “I’m not talking to you until you start behaving right.”